 When you use our website, we use cookies to save data on your use of our site.
 We use the data to make it easier for you to use our website as well as to improve our website.

 We act in compliance with the law, when we process your data.
-The primary legislation in this field is the financial regulations (The Financial Business Act etc.) and other relevant legislation, including:
+The primary legislation in this field is the financial regulations the Danish Insurance Business Act etc.) and other relevant legislation, including:

 When handling a claim on personal injury, we need to assess whether there is cover.
 In that connection, we process your personal data to determine whether you can claim cover cf. General Data Protection Regulation, article 9 (f).